 Widely recognised as a leading criminal silk, Henry Blaxland QC’s practice encompasses fraud, terrorism and homicide cases.
 He is often instructed in appellate matters.

-Ranked for Crime in Chambers and Partners 2018 (Band 1) and Financial Crime.
+Ranked in Chambers and Partners 2019 for Financial Crime (Band 1).

-Ranked for both Crime and Civil Liberties and Human Rights in the Legal 500 2017.
+Ranked in the Legal 500 2019 for Crime, Financial Crime and Civil Liberties and Human Rights.

 Shortlisted for Crime Silk of the Year at Chambers UK Bar Awards 2017.